 The first phase of the project started in November 2017.
 To generate ideas for a concrete outline, the partners met in Osnabrueck (Germany) and had a first workshop.
-The special focus of this meeting was placed on the topics diversity and intercultural competency.
-Another focus were to generate measures to build up these competency and to sum up the information of research in this area.
-Especially focused were the situation of migrants.
+A special focus of this meeting was placed on the topics of diversity and intercultural competence.
+Another focus was to generate measures to foster intercultural competence and to sum up research in this area.
+Particular reference was made to the situation of refugees.

-All in all the partners determined, that it is important to get a better understanding of the social and economic influences in context of migration.
-An essential point is the employment of migrants as well the productivity.
-Until now it did not exist a ‘best practice’ for the European areas how integration should be managed.
+Overall, it became clear that there is a need for a better understanding of the social and economic influences related to migration.
+An essential point is immigrant employment and productivity.
+However, there is not yet a "best practice" for the European area regarding how integration should be managed.

-An important aspect in context of integration of migrants in the social and economic daily live is to reduce distrust and fear in the native society of the country.
-A study in the Czech Republic in the year 2016 showed the result, that all in all 43% of the asked seniors were afraid because of migrants und the consequences of migration.
-These negative attitude were mainly built up thought the influence of different media.
-The research project shall help to reduce this negative attitude.
-The results of former research shows, that important competencies for this reducing are communication, intercultural knowledge as well as intercultural competency (for more information go to Competences).
+An important aspect of the integration of immigrants into social and economic life is the reduction of distrust and fear among the native population.
+A study in the Czech Republic in 2016 indicated that 43% of the seniors interviewed were afraid of refugees and the consequences of their arrival.
+These negative attitudes have been built up mainly through influences from the media.
+The research project aims to help reduce this negative attitude.
+According to previous research, important competences to counteract this are communication, intercultural knowledge as well as intercultural competence (see also Competences).

-The exchange of the involved partners about the course of action and concrete provisions arrived at the conclusion that intercultural competency plays a prominent role in each country.
-Knowledge about cultures, skills, experiences of life as well as personal attitudes are important components, to act intercultural competent (Early & Peterson, 2004).
+The exchange of the involved partners about the course of action and concrete measures arrived at the conclusion that intercultural competence plays a prominent role in each country.
+Knowledge about cultures, skills, life experiences and attitudes are important components for intercultural competence (Early & Peterson, 2004).

-As said in the beginning migration is a highly topical subject that should be observed in economics as well as in politics and society.
-One focused area of the whole project is work package 1.
-This is aimed at generating the application for the Horizon 2020 supporting programme 2018-2020, in order to ensure the financing of the project.
-The Horizon 2020 is a supporting programme of the European Union for the promotion of research and innovation projects.
+As described in the first section, migration is a highly topical subject that needs to be taken into account in the economy as well as in politics and society.
+One focus of the project is Work Package 1, which aims to jointly prepare an application for the Horizon 2020 Framework Programme 2018-2020, in order to secure funding for the project.
+Horizon 2020 is a programme of the European Union for the promotion of research and innovation.